 Good Vibes Need Hard Boundaries

-I’d been talking about AlphaGenome for maybe 10 minutes before I realized nobody in the room was going to try it.1
+I had been talking about AlphaGenome for maybe 10 minutes before I realized very few people were going to try it by themselves.1

-Not because they weren’t interested.
-They were.
-But coding in this field means bash for bioinformatics pipelines and R for visualization.
-Python isn’t part of the toolchain — not yet, not even with gen AI making code generation more accessible.2 I’d miscalculated how much of a barrier that is.
-It’s not a high barrier.
-But it’s there, and that’s enough.
+Not because they weren’t interested (at least in my perception) but coding in this field means bash scripting for bioinformatics pipelines and R for visualization.
+Python isn’t part of the toolchain - not yet, not even with gen AI making code generation more accessible.2 I had miscalculated how much of a barrier that is.
+It’s not too high a barrier.
+But it’s there

-So I kept thinking about it afterward.
-What if there was a point-and-click interface?
-Something you could pip install and just use.
-A wrapper that takes the Python out of the equation entirely — not to dumb anything down, but to get out of the way.
+So I kept thinking about it - what if there was a user interface on top of it?
+Something you could just install and self-host.
+A wrapper that takes dealing with Python syntax out of the equation - not to dumb anything down but to get out of the way.
 Move things even slightly in the direction of ML adoption in bio research, or at least toward understanding what these models can do.

-I also had a second motive.
-I’d been reading about vibe coding for months — people celebrating it, people ridiculing it — and I’d formed no opinion of my own.
+I also had a hidden motive.
+I’d been reading about vibe coding for months - people celebrating it, people ridiculing it - but I hadn’t formed any opinion of my own yet.
 I wanted to get into the water.

 It did not work.

 Streamlit + FastAPI + PostgreSQL.
 A reasonable stack for a proof of concept, or so I thought.
-I created a constellation of .md files — plan, scope, architecture, README — at different levels of abstraction, mostly to handle context switches across agent sessions.
-Being a Python person, this felt natural.
-Organized.
-Professional.
+Before I knew it, I was drowning in a constellation of .md files to handle plan, scope, architecture, README - at different levels of abstraction, mostly to handle context switches across agent sessions.

 ~15 sessions across 3 days.

-The codebase grew the way mold grows.
-Not in one direction — everywhere at once.
+The codebase grew almost exponentially (line of code vs line of prompt).
+Not in one direction - everywhere at once.
 Fix a bug in the API layer and something breaks in the frontend.
 Fix the frontend and a new edge case surfaces in a route you haven’t touched.
-Sessions would hit context limits and compress, and after compaction the agent became dangerously confident — it thought it had full context from the summary, so it stopped exploring the actual code.
+Sessions would hit context limits and compress, and after compaction the agent became dangerously confident - it thought it had full context from the summary, so it stopped exploring the actual code.
 Which led to patches that contradicted other patches.
 And the .md files needed periodic updating too; stale docs meant the agent started every session with slightly wrong information, compounding in ways I couldn’t see until everything was already tangled.

 More sessions, more drift.
 More drift, more bugs.
 More bugs, more sessions.
 I kept telling myself one more session would stabilize things.